chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/cylinder-with-sharp-interface/cylinder-with-sharp-interface.rst

       end
     end

-* ``number of particles`` is set to one as we only want one particle.
+* ``number of particles`` is set to ``1`` as we only want one particle.

-* ``stencil order`` is set to 2 as this is the highest order that is compatible with the FEM scheme and it does not lead to Runge instability.
-The highest order of stencil compatible with a FEM scheme is defined by the polynomial order of the scheme time the number of dimensions.
-In this case 2.
+* ``stencil order`` is set to ``2`` as this is the highest order that is compatible with the FEM scheme and it does not lead to Runge instability.
+The highest order of stencil compatible with a FEM scheme is defined by the polynomial order of the scheme time the number of dimensions: in this case, 2.

-* ``refine mesh inside radius factor`` is set to 0.8.
-This will create a mesh refinement around the particle that avoids having hanging nodes in the calculation and helps ensure an adequately fine mesh around the particle.

-* ``refine mesh outside radius factor`` is set to 1.2.
-This will create a mesh refinement around the particle that avoids having hanging nodes in the calculation and helps ensure an adequately fine mesh around the particle.

 * ``initial refinement`` is set to 0.
-In this case, the initial mesh is small enough to ensure that the mesh around the particle is sufficiently smaller than the particle.
-In this case, it is not necessary to pre-refine the mesh around the particle.
+In this case, the initial mesh is small enough compared to the particle size.
+It is therefore not necessary to pre-refine the mesh around the particle.

-* ``integrate motion`` is set to false because we are not interested in the dynamic of the particle as this is a steady case.

-* ``assemble Navier-Stokes inside particles`` is set to false because we are not interested in the flow inside of the particle.

-* ``position`` Function expression is set to 8;8 as the position of the particle is constant in time, and the center of the particle is at this position.
+* ``position`` Function expression is set to ``8;8`` as the position of the particle is constant in time.

-* ``velocity`` Function expression is set to 0;0 as the velocity of the particle is 0 and the case is steady.
+* ``velocity`` Function expression is set to ``0;0`` as this is a steady and static case.

 All the other parameters have been set to their default values since they do not play a role in this case.